One of the main aims of the Forum is to maximise the impact of evidence through knowledge transfer and dissemination.

 The Forum sees value in bringing together third sector organisations and academic researchers to explore how they can go about setting up positive and effective collaborations so that they can share learning and generate evidence.

-Funded by the Scottish Government this year's 'Let's collaborate' free event is the 4th organised by the Third Sector Research Forum.
-It will take place on Thursday 1st February 2018 in Edinburgh.
-The conference is for academics, third sector organisations and those interested in third sector research.
-It will explore the theme of researching together.
+Funded by the Scottish Government the 4th 'Let's collaborate' free event, Researching Together, was organised by the Third Sector Research Forum and took place on Thursday 1st February 2018 in Edinburgh.
+The conference explored the theme of researching together and was attended by academics, third sector organisations and those interested in third sector research.

 Let's collaborate for Impact

 The TSRF third annual Let's collaborate event took place on 13 September 2016 in Edinburgh.
 It focussed on what impact means for the third and academic sectors.
 See the programme here.

 To get a flavour of the day see the event report; our Storify, and blog.